 When businesses look to expand their business, they often turn to lenders to secure the necessary funds.
-During the loan application, small business owners will be required to provide a variety of information including financial statements and a comprehensive businesses plan.
-Lenders want to see the free cash flow of your business to ensure the owner will be able to comfortably pay back the debt.
+During the loan application, small business owners will be required to provide a variety of information, including financial statements and a comprehensive business plan.
+Lenders want to see the free cash flow of your business to ensure the owner will be able to pay back the debt comfortably.

 You don’t know how to calculate free cash flow?
 Don’t worry.
 This article will help you through the basics.
 The more organized your financial statements, the easier it is for any lender to understand your free cash flow, and therefore grant you a loan.

 Understanding how to calculate free cash flow may seem a bit difficult at first.
 Yet it’s relatively easy to obtain.
 Every business owner should know the basic free cash flow formula.
 In this article, you will learn the following:

 - What is free cash flow

 - How to calculate free cash flow in 4 steps

 - Options to get to cash for your business

 - How Camino Financial can help you fund your working capital needs

 Assume for a moment that you have a business checking account, and that account is the only place where you transact funds for your business.
 If you looked at the account on the 1st of January in one year, and then look at it again a year later, the change in balance is your free cash flow.
 While this oversimplifies the actual measurement, it provides an excellent guide to understand how free cash flow works.